-Warmest thanks to the leading chefs, foodies and veggie lovers from Australia and Europe who are encouraging people all around the world to join the Meat Free Week challenge, give up meat for a week and raise funds for a great cause!
+Warmest thanks to the leading chefs, foodies and veggie lovers who are encouraging people all around the world to join the Meat Free Week challenge, give up meat for a week and raise funds for a great cause!

 "Taking part in Meat Free Week is a fun and easy way to have a positive impact on the planet and on our health.
 It's also a way to become familiar with a whole variety of meat free foods and extend our range of imaginative menus.
 Enjoy!"